(Updated June 2015)

 New mines: Northern and Central

 NMMC also built a pilot plant for ISL at Yarkuduk and Tokhumbet deposits.
-It has started operation of the US$ 21 million Aulbek ISL mine in central Kyzylkum, ramping up to 2013, and also Meilysai and Tutlinskaya ploshad, costing about US$30 million.
+It has started operation of the US$ 21 million Aulbek ISL mine in central Kyzylkum, which ramped up to 2013, and also Meilysai and Tutlinskaya ploshad, costing about US$30 million.
 Over 2008-12 NMMC invested US$165 million in upgrades to expand the existing mining and processing capacities, renew the fleet of process equipment, and establish up to seven new mines.
 "As part of an increase in uranium production up to 2012, the expansion and reconstruction of sulfuric acid production, at a cost of about $12 million, will be carried out.
 Implementation of the program will make it possible to increase uranium production in 2012 by 50%".
-Early in 2009 the Uzbek president said that the world economic crisis would slow all this development, though full commissioning of the Aulbek, Alendy and North Kanimekh mines in Central Kyzylkum at the end of 2013 will increase NMMC production by 40%.
+Early in 2009 the Uzbek president said that the world economic crisis would slow all this development, though full commissioning of the Aulbek, Alendy and North Kanimekh mines in Central Kyzylkum at the end of 2013 would increase NMMC production by 40%.

 In August 2013 NMMC suspended construction of Meilysai and Northern Maizak mines in central Kyzylkum due to high carbonate content in the ore rendering ISL inefficient.
+However Navoi said that in 2015 the technology of uranium mining will be optimized at Maylisay deposit.

 International ventures, black shales